 Each of the following problems presents a categorical statement.
-For each, (i) state the subject and predicate, (ii) identify the statement's logical form, (iii) draw its Venn diagram, labeling the parts, and (iv) state the proposition's quality and quantity.
+For each, (1) state the subject and predicate, (2) identify the statement's logical form, (3) draw its Venn diagram, labeling the parts, (4) name the statement's quality and quantity, and (5) state whether its subject and predicate terms are distributed or undistributed.